 - Recent data about backup jobs has not been yet collected from Veeam backup server (default time interval is every 15 min).
 You can run data collection manually, as described in the Collecting Data from Backup Servers section.

-- The Enable guest file system indexing option was turned off in the VM backup job.
+- The Enable guest file system indexing option was turned off in the machine backup job.
 Edit the job setting and run the job anew, with indexing enabled.

-- When the VM restore point was created, the user was not assigned local administrative rights.
+- When the machine restore point was created, the user was not assigned local administrative rights.